GeorgeHarland/GeorgeHarland/README.md

-Full-stack developer based in Brighton, UK:
+Full-stack developer based in Brighton, UK.
+Mainly work with TypeScript/React/Python/AWS, but I'm fairly language agnostic.

-- Main stack is TypeScript/React/Python/AWS
-- BSc in Computer Science and AI - University of Sussex
+BSc in Computer Science and AI

-Currently working on:
-- A full stack solution for https://lolglobalpowerrankings.devpost.com/
+Currently working on a full stack solution for https://lolglobalpowerrankings.devpost.com/

 LinkedIn:
 https://www.linkedin.com/in/georgeharland729/